Version 5.1, 13 April 2023

 6. Details about the Services

 6.1.
-The following services may be available to you through your NHS account.
+The following services may be available to you through the NHS App.
 Not all services and features are available to all users.
 This depends on where you live (not all services are available in the Isle of Man) and the services and systems your healthcare provider has chosen to use (generally and for you specifically).

 GP Online Consultation Service Privacy Notice

-Platform Services (NHS account allows you to access the service, but the service is provided outside the NHS account)
+Platform Services (NHS App allows you to access the service, but the service is provided outside the NHS App)

 Please see the terms and conditions and privacy policies listed for more details of how these services work, terms applicable to your use and how these services use your data.